Olfactory ensheathing cell: Olfactory system regeneration

 The mammalian olfactory system is unusual in that it has the ability to continuously regenerate its neurons during adulthood.
 This ability is associated with olfactory ensheathing glia.
 New olfactory receptor neurons must project their axons through the central nervous system to an olfactory bulb in order to be functional.
-The growth and regeneration of olfactory axons can be attributable to OECs, as they form the fascicles through which axons grow from the peripheral nervous system into the central nervous system.
+The growth and regeneration of olfactory axons can be attributed to OECs, as they form the fascicles through which axons grow from the peripheral nervous system into the central nervous system.
 Olfactory receptor neurons have an average lifespan of 6–8 weeks and therefore must be replaced by cells differentiated from the stem cells that are within a layer at the nearby epithelium's base.
 Axonal growth is guided by the glial composition and cytoarchitecture of the olfactory bulb in addition to the presence of OECs.

 OECs are thought to be in part responsible for the neurogenesis of primary olfactory neurons through the processes of fasciculation, cell sorting, and axonal targeting.

 Role in spinal cord injuries

 Traumatic spinal cord damage causes a permanent loss of motor and sensory functions in the central nervous system, termed paraplegia or tetraplegia based on the site of the injury.
 Other detrimental effects may take place in the respiratory system and renal system as a result of the injury.
 Unlike the peripheral nervous system, the central nervous system is unable to regenerate damaged axons, so its synaptic connections are lost forever.
-Current treatment is limited and the primary potential methods are either controversial or noneffective.
+Current treatment is limited and the primary potential methods are either controversial or ineffective.
 Studies dating back to the 1990s have begun researching the olfactory system of mammals, rats in particular, to gain a greater understanding of axonal regeneration and neurogenesis, and the possible implementation of these cells at the site of the spinal cord injury.

 Transplantation of OECs into the spinal cord has become a possible therapy for spinal cord damage and other neural diseases in animal models.
 Several recent studies have reported that preventing OEC inhibition will present a uniform population of cells in the spinal cord, creating an environment in which damaged axons can be repaired.
 In October 2014, the Polish firefighter Darek Fidyka became the first paraplegic patient to regain mobility after OEC transplantation.

 OECs are similar to Schwann cells in that they provide an upregulation of low-affinity NGF receptor p75 following injury; however, unlike Schwann cells they produce lower levels of neurotrophins.
 Several studies have shown evidence of OECs being able to support regeneration of lesioned axons, but these results are often unable to be reproduced.
 Regardless, OECs have been investigated thoroughly in relation to spinal cord injuries, amyotrophic lateral sclerosis, and other neurodegenerative diseases.
 Researchers suggest that these cells possess a unique ability to remyelinate injured neurons.